Enviropass Logo

 Applications of DART-MS

 DART-MS finds applications in various industries where rapid and accurate analysis is crucial.
-For environmental analysis, it can detect and monitor pollutants such as:
+For environmental analysis, it can detect and pre-screen the presence of pollutants such as:

 Persistent Organic Pollutants (POPs)

-DART-MS detects whether a product contains Persistent Organic Pollutants (POPs) in a product, making it useful for environmental compliance purposes.
-For example, DART-MS identifies and quantifies POPs like Polychlorinated biphenyls (PCBs) and polybrominated biphenyls (PBBs).
+DART-MS detects whether a product contains Persistent Organic Pollutants (POPs) in a product, making it useful for environmental compliance purposes as a pre-screening technique.
+For example, DART-MS identifies POPs like Polychlorinated biphenyls (PCBs) and polybrominated biphenyls (PBBs).

 Moreover, Restriction of Hazardous Substances (RoHS) regulations cover some POPs like PBBS.
 Therefore, using DART-MS to establish their presence aids in the compliance process.